Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Introduction

 \section{Introduction}

-The recent evolution of wireless networks has been characterized by an impressive growth not only of the amount of conveyed data traffic, but also of computationally-intensive applications with strict latency requirements for mobile devices.
+\IEEEPARstart{T}{he recent} evolution of wireless networks has been characterized by an impressive growth not only of the amount of conveyed data traffic, but also of computationally-intensive applications with strict latency requirements for mobile devices.
 Applications such as online gaming, augmented reality and video image processing not only request extreme broadband connections, but also a considerable amount of computational power at the mobile devices.
-A possible approach to indirectly increase the computing capabilities of the devices and prolong their battery lifetime is to (either fully or partially) delegate their computational tasks to the network, specifically to network entities, known as \textit{network edge servers}\footnote{The edge servers are network entities figuratively placed at the \textit{edge} of the cellular access network, that is between the radio access network and the core network.}, in charge of collecting, processing and feeding data back to the users in a centralized fashion.
+A possible approach to indirectly increase the computing capabilities of the devices and prolong their battery lifetime is to (either fully or partially) delegate their computational tasks to the network, specifically to network entities known as \textit{network edge servers}\footnote{The edge servers are network entities figuratively placed at the \textit{edge} of the cellular access network, that is between the radio access network and the core network.}, in charge of collecting, processing and feeding data back to the users in a centralized fashion.
 This approach is known as \textit{mobile edge computing} (MEC) or mobile-edge computation offloading~\cite{Yang2008,Kumar2013,Sardellitti2015,Mach2017,Mao2017}.

-{ Cell-free massive multiple-input multiple-output (CF-mMIMO) is an evolution of traditional multi-cell massive MIMO~\cite{Ngo2017b,Interdonato2019,cellfreebook}.} CF-mMIMO is a technology based on the use of several distributed low-complexity access points (APs), equipped with few antennas, that jointly serve the active users in their coverage area.
-It inherits all the outstanding features of co-located massive MIMO \cite{redbook,massivemimobook}, such as nearly-optimal linear signal processing, predictable accurate performance, and simplified resource allocation and channel estimation, while providing additional key ingredients to theoretically achieve unprecedented levels of uniform data rates and ubiquitous connectivity: macro-diversity gain, inter-cell interference mitigation, and user proximity.
+Cell-free massive multiple-input multiple-output (CF-mMIMO) is the ultimate embodiment of network MIMO~\cite{Ngo2017b,Interdonato2019,cellfreebook}.
+CF-mMIMO is a technology based on the use of several distributed low-complexity access points (APs) that jointly serve the active users in their coverage area.
+It inherits all the outstanding features of co-located massive MIMO \cite{redbook,massivemimobook}, such as nearly-optimal linear signal processing, predictable accurate performance, and simplified resource allocation and channel estimation, while providing additional key ingredients to theoretically achieve unprecedented levels of uniform data rates and ubiquitous connectivity: macro-diversity gain, inter-cell interference mitigation, and user proximity (see e.g.~\cite[Chapter 3.2]{interdonato2020cell} and references therein).
 Moreover, it is also amenable to scalable user-centric implementations~\cite{Buzzi2019c,Interdonato2019a,Bjornson2020}.